Take some time to read these common questions, they will help you understand our software tools.

 In the Wikibook you will find an example of an aileron reversal curve that has been fully obtained with OpenVOGEL.
 The way to reach this state is by setting a supercritical damping factor (so that the structure reacts as a thick pudding rather than like a spring).
 Subsequently, you run several simulations using a range of aileron deflections (something that needs to be done manually, since there is no automation) and you extract the converged steady state results.

 There are ongoing efforts to use OpenVOGEL as main tool to predict flutter speeds (post processing using other tools is still required, like for instance to make a study of the modal responses in the frequency domain).
-More information will be provided if the efforts succeed.
+More information will be provided in the future.

 Are the force and pressure coefficients corrected for compressibility?

 No, OpenVOGEL makes no correction for compressibility effects because it is way too complex for 3D models and it exceeds the boundaries of our goal.
-If you have enough resources to build a transonic aircraft, maybe you should consider purchasing specialized software based in a more complete theory.
-Some professor once said to me that building an aircraft is not something for poor people, and he was not joking.
+If you are seriously dealing with transonic aircraft, maybe you should consider purchasing specialized software based in a more sophisticated theory.
 With OpenVOGEL we bring some relief, but it is just unreal to expect we will someday cover it all.

 In practice, the celebrated 2D formulas are good enough for low subsonic flow (which is the case for light and general aviation), but nobody guarantees they will always apply.
 To bring some hope, the correction I deed for the NACA RM-A51G31 validation case using the simple Prandtl-Glauert formula seems to yield very good results, and this was for a low aspect ratio wing where the airflow is quite 3D.